-Your inner knee pain could stem from a number of causes or conditions.
+Your inner knee pain could stem from existing knee injuries or conditions.
 Here are the most common issues that create pain in the inner knee.

 An MCL injury, or medial ligament sprain, is often caused by a sharp twisting of the knee or a direct impact.
 For this reason, it is commonly experienced by athletes or people who participate in certain sports.
-It is also possible to sustain such an injury through a fall, meaning that older adults can also be at risk.
+It is also possible to sustain these knee injuries through a fall or deep squat, meaning that older adults can also be at risk.

-A meniscus is a rubbery pad of tissue that cushions a joint and absorbs shock.
+A meniscus is a chunk of supportive wedge-shaped cartilage within the knee that cushions the joint and absorbs shock.
 There are two menisci in the knee: the medial meniscus (on the inner side) and the lateral meniscus (on the outer side).
-Knee pain on the inner side often indicates damage to the meniscus.
+Knee pain on the inner side often indicates damage to the medial meniscus.
 In the event of a tear, you will typically experience pain, swelling, and instability.

 Arthritis is a catch-all term referring to joint pain or joint disease.
-Arthritis symptoms range from mild to severe.
-If you are experiencing inner knee joint pain, speak to your doctor about arthritis.
+Arthritis symptoms range from mild to severe and can affect the inner knee joint.

-Osteoarthritis is the most common type of arthritis and is also known as “wear and tear” or degenerative joint disease.
+Osteoarthritis is the most common type of arthritis and is also known as “wear and tear”, overuse, or degenerative joint disease.
 It affects the articular cartilage within our joints, which can impair our movement and cause pain.

 Rheumatoid arthritis is an autoimmune disease, which causes the immune system to attack the body’s joints.
-The ensuing inflammation causes a thickening of the tissue in the joints.
+The ensuing inflammation causes a thickening of the tissue in the joints and deformation.
 Early diagnosis and treatment is key to managing rheumatoid arthritis, so consult a doctor or rheumatologist as soon as possible.

 Pain on the inside of the kneecap could indicate synovial plica irritation or plica syndrome.
-The synovial plica is a fold of synovial membrane located on the inside of the kneecap.
+The synovial plica is a fold of synovial membrane (connective tissue that secures the entire knee joint capsule) located on the inside of the kneecap.
 It can become inflamed or irritated following a sudden twist.
-Synovial plica irritation may occur in conjunction with other knee conditions, including meniscal injuries.
+Synovial plica irritation may occur in conjunction with other conditions, including meniscal knee injuries.

-The bursa is a small fluid-filled sac found in joints throughout the human body.
-The pes anserine bursa, in the medial side of the knee, may become inflamed, causing inner knee pain.
-This condition, known as bursitis knee, results in pain, swelling, and stiffness.
+A bursa is a small fluid-filled sac found in joints throughout the human body to reduce friction between tendons with movement.
+The pes anserine bursa, in the medial lower side of the knee, may become inflamed, causing inner knee pain.
+This condition, known as knee bursitis, results in pain, swelling, and stiffness.
 It often occurs in runners or athletes and can cause inner knee pain when running.

 There are a number of causes of inner knee pain, not all of which are as obvious as a direct blow to the knee.
 Often, what causes inner knee pain is not easy to identify, particularly when the pain has come on gradually.

 A meniscus injury, for example, might happen during a sporting event.
-However, normal wear and tear of the cartilage can lead to a weakening of the meniscus, particularly as we age.
+However, normal overuse of the cartilage can lead to a breakdown of the meniscus, particularly as we age.

 Among the most common causes of inner knee pain are: